 To help clubs with child welfare Swim England have produced their Wavepower publication.
 This is their child safeguarding policies and procedures publication.

 Wavepower must be adopted by all Swim England affiliated clubs and organisations, and has been adopted by North East Disability Swim Club.

 Ensuring child safety should be a key part of how clubs operate.
 It helps to provide a safe, happy and fun environment where children can learn to swim and develop their skills.

 The responsibility to safeguard children does not belong to any one person.
 Instead it belongs to everyone who plays a part in delivering sporting activities.

 Wavepower is intended for anyone involved in these activities and offers practical guidance and information on mandatory requirements and good practice.

 Wavepower is a large document.
-It is split it into sections for easier access.
-Files are in PDF format.
+It is split it into sections for easier access and is fully interactive.

 Further guidance on welfare